MicrosoftDocs/Hololens/hololens/hololens-certificates-network.md

 ## Troubleshooting

-### Issue - Unable to connect with network using certificate based authentication ###
+### Issue - Unable to connect with network using certificate-based authentication ###

 **Symptoms**

-Device fails to establish network connection with certificate based authentication.
+Device fails to establish network connection with certificate-based authentication.

 **Troubleshooting steps**

 1. In the event that you need to validate that a certificate is deployed correctly please use the [Certificate Manager](certificate-manager.md) on the device to verify your certificate is present.

     >[!WARNING]
     > Although you can view MDM-deployed certificates in Certificate Manager, you cannot uninstall them in Certificate Manager.
 You must uninstall them through MDM.

 2. For Intune only, if Simple Certificate Enrollment Protocol (SCEP) is being used to deploy certificates, please ensure that Network Device Enrollment Service (NDES) server URL is reachable from device.
-[Refer to SCEP certificates in Intune](/mem/intune/protect/certificates-profile-scep) for setup related information.
+[Refer to SCEP certificates in Intune](/mem/intune/protect/certificates-profile-scep) for setup-related information.
 If CNAME is being used instead of fully qualified domain for NDES server, please ensure that is getting resolved correctly by typing that URL in a web browser on the device.